Welcome!

 • Where?
 The blacktop

 • What?
-Gaelic football is the most popular sport in Ireland; 80,000 people go to the amatuer finals every year in Dublin!
+Gaelic football is the most popular sport in Ireland; 80,000 people go to the amateur finals every year in Dublin!
 See here and here.
 Chris is Irish and has played and coached Gaelic football his whole life!
 Thank you, Chris!

 Dance with Ms. Ena